-Member States shall ensure that for each data type listed in Annex III, where the underlying information already exists, such data is available for the geographical coverage relative to the respective data type set out in that Annex.
+Member States shall ensure that, where the underlying information already exists, data are available for the geographical coverage for each data type set out in Annex III.

-Member States shall ensure that:

-- data corresponding to underlying information created or updated on or after the date set out in the third column of Annex III is made available without delay;
+Member States shall ensure that data corresponding to underlying information created or updated on or after the date set out in the third column of Annex III are made available without delay.

-- unless otherwise provided for in Annex III, other data, corresponding to all existing underlying information, created or updated before the date set out in the fourth column of that Annex, is made available without delay after that date.
+Member States shall also ensure that, unless otherwise provided for in Annex III, other data corresponding to all existing underlying information, created or updated before the date set out in the fourth column of that Annex, are made available without delay after that date.
 Where no date is set out in the fourth column of Annex III, the applicable dates shall be defined by means of a delegated act adopted under Article 7.

-The deadlines pursuant to this paragraph shall apply only to the existing infrastructure and shall be understood, for infrastructure completed at a later date, as the date of completion.
+The deadlines pursuant to this paragraph shall apply only to existing infrastructure.
+For infrastructure completed at a later date, those deadlines shall be understood to be the dates of completion.

-Member States shall ensure the accessibility of that data via the NAPs by the same date.
+Member States shall ensure the accessibility of those data via the NAPs by the same date.

-2. Member States shall ensure that the ITS services specified in Annex IV are deployed for the geographical coverage as early as possible and, in any event, no later than the respective dates set out in that Annex.;'

-(8)Article 7 is replaced by the following:
+- 2. Member States shall ensure that the ITS services specified in Annex IV are deployed for the geographical coverage as early as possible and, in any event, no later than the respective dates set out in that Annex. - (8) Article 7 is replaced by the following:

-Amendments to Annex III
+Article 7 Amendments to Annex III

-- 1. Before adopting delegated acts under this Article, the Commission shall, as part of the recurrent consultation process and together with experts designated by Member States and with stakeholders, ascertain the maturity of descriptions for the digital content of data types which are to be made available in accordance with Article 6a and ensure the finalisation of appropriate preparatory work. - Following a cost-benefit analysis and appropriate consultations, the 1a.
-Commission shall be empowered to adopt delegated acts in accordance with Article 12 in view of market and technological development throughout the Union, in order to amend Annex III, by - (a) adding data types which fall within the scope of one of the data categories or subcategories referred to in Annex III and which are listed in the specifications established pursuant to Article 6(8), where the availability of such data types brings, according to the cost-benefit analysis, important and clearly justified benefits and improvements in terms of transport sustainability, transport safety and security, or transport efficiency and management, and defining the applicable dates;
+Before adopting delegated acts under this Article, the Commission shall, as part of the recurrent consultation process and together with experts designated by Member States and with stakeholders, ascertain the maturity of descriptions for the digital content of data types which are to be made available in accordance with Article 6a and ensure the finalisation of appropriate preparatory work.

-- (b) where clearly justified, deleting data types included in Annex III; - (c) defining the applicable dates for data types listed in Annex III for cases in which no dates have been defined at [date of adoption of the amending Directive]. - 2.
-The delegated acts adopted under paragraph 1a of this Article shall be consistent with the data types set out in the latest working programme adopted in accordance with Article 4a and shall relate, where relevant, to the digital content defined in the framework of the preparatory work referred to in paragraph 1 of this Article.

-Each delegated act adopted under paragraph 1a of this Article shall not cover more than one priority area.
+- Following a cost-benefit analysis and appropriate consultations and taking into account market and technological development throughout the Union, the Commission shall be empowered to adopt delegated acts in accordance with Article 12 in order to amend Annex III by: - (a) adding data types which fall within the scope of one of the data categories or subcategories referred to in Annex III and which are listed in the specifications established pursuant to Article 6(8), where the availability of such data types brings, according to a cost-benefit analysis, substantial and clearly justified benefits and improvements in terms of transport sustainability, transport safety and security, or transport efficiency and management, and defining the applicable dates; - (b) where clearly justified, removing data types from Annex III; - (c) defining the applicable dates for data types listed in Annex III for cases in which as of ... [date of entry into force of this Directive] no dates have been defined. - 2.
+The delegated acts adopted under paragraph 1a of this Article shall be consistent with the data types set out in the latest working programme adopted in accordance with Article 4a.
+Those delegated acts shall relate, where relevant, to the digital content defined in the framework of the preparatory work referred to in paragraph 1 of this Article.
+Those delegated acts shall not cover more than one priority area.